Brown v. United States (2024)

 Brown v.
-United States, (Docket Nos.
-22-6389 and 22–6640), is a United States Supreme Court case about the Armed Career Criminal Act (ACCA).
+United States, 602 U.S. 101 (2024), is a United States Supreme Court case about the Armed Career Criminal Act (ACCA).
 The Supreme Court affirmed both courts of appeals, holding that a state drug conviction counts as an ACCA predicate if it involved a drug on the federal schedules at the time of that conviction.

 Background

 Factual background in Brown v.
 United States

 In 2016, Justin Rashaad Brown was arrested during a search relating to the buying and selling of controlled drugs.
 During the search, officers found drugs, money, and a revolver.
 Brown was later indicted for unlawfully possessing a firearm.
 In the time between his arrest and sentencing, Congress passed the Agriculture Improvement Act of 2018.
 This act amended the CSA to remove hemp from the federal definition of marijuana.
 In 2019, Brown pleaded guilty to the firearm and drug charges arising from his 2016 arrest.
 He had previously been convicted five times of Pennsylvania drug laws, one relating to cocaine and four relating to marijuana.
 The District Court, finding that these five offenses constituted "serious drug offenses", sentenced him to concurrent fifteen year terms of imprisonment.
 On appeal, Brown argued that his prior marijuana convictions could not serve as ACCA predicates because they criminalize hemp, while the CSA had since been amended to exclude hemp from the definition of marijuana.
 The United States Court of Appeals for the Third Circuit disagreed, holding that the law at the time of the offense should control, rather than the law at the time of sentencing.